 Volkswagen ID.4 electric SUV 2020: specs, pictures and on-sale date

-A camouflaged display model seen at Volkswagen's recent New Brand Design event in Guangzhou, China, revealed that the ID.4 will have a more upright front grille design than its ID.3 sibling, making it look closer to combustion-engined Volkswagen SUVs such as the Tiguan.
+The ID.4 will effectively be an SUV version of the ID.3 and has a more upright front grille design than its sibling, making it look closer to combustion-engined Volkswagen SUVs such as the Tiguan and Touareg.

 Volkswagen ID.4 design

 Like the ID.3, the ID.4 is based on Volkswagen's MEB platform, which has been designed from the off to underpin a wide range of electric cars.
 Whereas the ID.3 has a regular five-door hatchback shape, the ID.4 is quite different – part-coupe, part-SUV.
 It sits a little higher off the ground and has a sleeker body than the ID.3.

 Inside, the way the batteries are hidden away under the floor makes for a ‘lounge-like’ interior, says Volkswagen.
 There were just four seats in concept versions of the car, while the dashboard is fully digital and can be operated by voice or gesture control, and a 515-litre boot ensures the car is pretty practical.